29 Jun Disrupting accounting practices- luxury brands.

 About the author:

-Ritesh Mohan is a passionate retail professional with over 20 years in the Retail sector, handling some of the biggest brands in beauty, fashion and fragrances retail & FMCG sector.
+Ritesh Mohan is a passionate retail professional with over 20 years in the Retail sector, handling some of the biggest brands in the beauty, fashion, and fragrances retail & FMCG sector.

 He has been instrumental in the growth of some of the regional brands as well in the Middle East region.